jupyterhub/repo2docker/docs/source/install.rst

 `JupyterHub <https://jupyterhub.readthedocs.io/en/stable/>`_ allows multiple users to collaborate on a shared Jupyter server. ``repo2docker`` can build Docker images that can be shared within a JupyterHub deployment.
-An example of using JupyterHub with ``repo2docker`` is Project Jupyter's free online service, `mybinder.org <https://mybinder.org>`_, which allows anyone to build a Docker image of a git repo online share the image with a URL.
+For example, `mybinder.org <https://mybinder.org>`_ uses JupyterHub and ``repo2docker`` to allow anyone to build a Docker image of a git repository online and share an executable version of the repository with a URL to the built image.

 To build `JupyterHub <https://github.com/jupyterhub/jupyterhub>`_-ready Docker images with ``repo2docker``, the version of your JupterHub deployment